DebugSp07/Herotek_Assessment/README.md

 Please run frontend and Backend servers in 2 different ports:
   i.
 Backend server will be running in 3000.
 (Port is defined in code `const PORT = process.env.PORT || 3000;` ) .
   ii.
-Please run Frontend server in other ports other than 3000.
+Please run Frontend server in other ports other than 3000. iii.
+I have added the images for your reference.